SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/app-store/prices-and-terms.md

 ## Lowest subscription fee

 This amount is the lowest starting price in EUR.
-You should give a better description in the Pricing info box.
+You should give a better description in the **Price information** box.

 ## Price information